paulvercoustre/Massive-Data-Processing/README.md

 ```
 You can find the full code relative to this job [here](https://github.com/paulvercoustre/Massive-Data-Processing/blob/master/code/InvertedIndex_QB.java)

-In order to excluse the stop words from our inverted index we have 2 options: either we get rid of them in the map phase or we suppress them later on during the reduce phase.
+In order to exclude the stop words from our inverted index we have 2 options: either we get rid of them in the map phase or we suppress them later on during the reduce phase.
 Intuitevely it seems that taking care of the stop words in the map phase is better design since we do not carry data we do not want for an extra step.
 We do this by changing the map class as follows:
 ```java
 public static class Map extends Mapper<LongWritable, Text, Text, Text> { // the output of the mapper is text for both key & value
       private Text word = new Text(); // we define the variable corresponding to the key